-The Gallery will bring a your residents and their visitors a museum experience with an exhibition of 9-12 fine art reproductions.
+The Gallery will bring your residents and their visitors an in-house museum experience with an exhibition of 10 -16 fine art reproductions.
 The revolving exhibition, displayed in a common area, would be replaced every month with a new subject.
 The art would be themed, and display a self-guided informational panel next to each of the reproductions, including information about the artist and the painting.
 It could be accessed easily by your residents, their family, friends, your staff, or anyone visiting your facility.
 The changing gallery would assure regular and anticipated interest.

 Art Keeps Us Human